 - This coverage assists if someone has been hurt or injured on your property, like a dog bite or falling off a ladder.

 - If your home is uninhabitable after an event, this helps cover temporary housing cost.

 You can learn how these coverages protect you and your home on your homeowner insurance policy declaration page.
 Your declaration page will outline both your personal information and the coverage details.

 What is Usually Covered by Homeowners Insurance…And What’s Not

-According to the reliable roofing contractors, standard homeowners policies cover a wide range of potential disasters including tornadoes, lightning strikes, fire, wind, hail, and falling objects.
+According to the Insurance Information Institute, standard homeowners policies cover a wide range of potential disasters including tornadoes, lightning strikes, fire, wind, hail, and falling objects.
 But it’s important to note that not all natural disasters are covered in your policy.

 Like many insurance providers, Allstate notes that damage caused by floods and earthquakes are not typically part of your homeowners insurance policy.
 However, they are often available through additional policies.
 Check with your insurance provider to learn if they offer these protections.